ZoeBijl/QueerCats/README.md

 - sapphic (a flag for all lesbians)
 - trans (transgender)

-You can request new cats via a pull request or message to @moiety@queer.garden.
+You can request new cats via a [new pull request against this repo](https://github.com/ZoeBijl/QueerCats/compare?expand=1) or [message me on Mastodon](https://queer.garden/@moiety).

 ## Structure of project